SommerEngineering/BugILikePostgres/README.md

    at BugILikePostgres.Program.Main(String[] args) in C:\_Data\Repositories\BugILikePostgres\BugILikePostgres\Program.cs:line 113
 ```

-- 4th attempt, starting from [line 125](https://github.com/SommerEngineering/BugILikePostgres/blob/main/BugILikePostgres/Program.cs#L125): Following the introduction in the ["Array Type Mapping" documentation](https://www.npgsql.org/efcore/mapping/array.html) word-by-word, using `Where(n => n.Topics.Any(s => EF.Functions.ILike(searchTerm4b, s)))`.
+- 4th attempt, starting from [line 112](https://github.com/SommerEngineering/BugILikePostgres/blob/main/BugILikePostgres/Program.cs#L112): Following the introduction in the ["Array Type Mapping" documentation](https://www.npgsql.org/efcore/mapping/array.html) word-by-word, using `Where(n => n.Topics.Any(s => EF.Functions.ILike(searchTerm4b, s)))`.
 Uses the same approach as 1st attempt, but exchanging the `matchExpress` with the `pattern` (as the example in the documentation does it).
 Thus, it makes no sense, because we cannot use pattern anymore.
 Or do we miss something?
 This works fine, but the user cannot search for partial words. **This 4th attempt is interesting, because it shows, that there is no `null` involved.
 Thus, why 1st attempt throws an NPE, though?**

+- 5th attempt, starting from [line 133](https://github.com/SommerEngineering/BugILikePostgres/blob/main/BugILikePostgres/Program.cs#L133): Using a second table for the text data.
+Partial searching this table and pull the matching ids to the C# client-side as array (not `List<int>`!).
+Then, use `Where(n => n.Topics.Any(i => matchingTopicIds.Contains(i)))` to get the matching entries.
+This attempt works fine.

+- 6th attempt, starting from [line 157](https://github.com/SommerEngineering/BugILikePostgres/blob/main/BugILikePostgres/Program.cs#L157): Same as 5th attempt, but tries to perform the entire query on the db side.
+Does not work, though: The query cannot be translated.

 # Environment
 - .NET 5.0 RC2